 I really enjoyed reading Yodel Magazine online not matter if I were planning a ski trip to Morzine, Les Gets, Avoriaz or the surrounding area ski resorts in the French Alps or thinking of going to the French Alps in the summer.
-I was relaxing in a Maui condo rental with my husband where we were celebrating our twenty-fifth wedding aniiversay when I discovered that the Yodel Magazine website had disappeared.
+I was relaxing in one of the coolest Maui condo rentals with my husband where we were celebrating our twenty-fifth wedding aniiversay when I discovered that the Yodel Magazine website had disappeared.
 We were having a lovely vacation on this exotic tropical Hawaiian island.
 I was snorkeling every day, we had watched the sun rise from atop the Haleakala Crater, we spent several days exploring the various hikes to water falls off of the twisting road to Hana, played golf and tried a different restaurant each night.
 But on this particular late afternoon, as we were relaxing and waiting for another fabulous sunset, I discovered the disapperance of yodelmagazine.com.
 Needless to say, I was surprised and disappointed.
 Jump ahead several years...while doing some research I discovered that the domain for yodelmagazine.com was available.
 I decided to buy it with the goal of recreating some of its content from its archived pages and to alert visitors that to read the most current issue of Yodel Magazine. you need to visit: skizeen.com/uncategorized/summer-yodel-morzine-magazine-feature.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the French Alps.

 You can also read old issues of Yodel Magazine at: issuu.com/yodelmagazine.